10horizons/wp-terms-popup/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Tidying up the options page in the backend.
+Now warning shows if no terms popup has been created.

 = 1.1.0 =
 * Shortcode usage is now possible.
 Shortcode can now be used to show popups on custom post types.
 * Backend GUI improvement.